theQRL/docs.theqrl.org/_docs/mining/pool.md

         "password": "your_password"
 ```

-You can adjust what port the pool api runs on, as well as setting a password.
+You can adjust what port the pool API runs on, as well as setting a password.
 Please set a password.

 All of the connection details are found at the bottom of the config file.
-port 18081 is where the qrl proxy will be running.
+port 18081 is where the QRL proxy will be running.

 ```json